shivance/Covine/README.md

   ### AI based Chatbot for covid 19 assistance
   ### Covid Alert System using Graph Colouring Algorithm

+Here](https://www.youtube.com/watch?v=_4IFknlfqIU) is the Gdrive link for the demonstration of the application.

 ## TechStack :
 - Flutter & Firebase
 - Tensorflow for Natural Language Processing